r-token/the-golden-hurricast/src/pages/2020-10-04-hurricane-reigns-orlando/index.md

 However, with the offense finding new and creative ways to disappoint and embarrass themselves in the first quarter, the defense was the only reason the game was within reach at all early on.

 Zaven Collins was an animal once again.
 No one will be able to contain that man.
 He was everywhere.
 Ten tackles, three and a half for loss, two pass breakups, an interception, and a forced safety?
 Against #11 UCF?
-To beat the Knights, Tulsa would need another standout game from him, and he absolutely answered the bell.
+To beat the Knights, Tulsa was going to need another standout game from him, and he absolutely answered the bell.

 I started this paragraph by listing the defensive players who had great games, but the list honestly was going to cover everyone.
 They played lights out.
 Twenty-three of the twenty-six points allowed were in the first half, and most of those points were caused by offensive missteps.